 - Absorption by the epithelial lining of the small intestine and renal tubules.

 - Filtration by the epithelial lining of certain parts in the kidney to facilitate urine formation and in the lungs for gas diffusion.

-- Reproduction by germinal epithelium of testis and ovary that are specialized in producing sperms and ova respectively.
+- Reproduction by the germinal epithelium of the testis and ovary that are specialized in producing sperms and ova respectively.

 - Contraction by the myoepithelial cells.

-- Receptor function by the neuroepithelium specialized in the perception of special senses stimuli.
+- Receptor function by the neuroepithelium specialized in the perception of special sense stimuli.